 How can you develop an autonomous car?
-How does a computer recognize speech or emotions?
+How can you teach a computer to recognize speech or even emotions?
 How can software and devices be aligned to the way humans think?

-In the international Bachelor's degree programme in Artificial Intelligence you will study intelligence and develop intelligent and user-friendly products.
+In the international Bachelor's degree programme in Artificial Intelligence you will study existing intelligence as we see it in the world and develop 'intelligent' and user-friendly products.

-Interdisciplinary curriculum Artificial Intelligence draws on knowledge from various disciplines, such as cognitive psychology, linguistics, computing science, logic and philosophy.
+Artificial Intelligence draws on knowledge from various disciplines, such as cognitive psychology, linguistics, data science, computing science, logic and philosophy, and teaches you to apply this knowledge in smart digital systems.
 You will develop skills in these areas in the first year, after which you deepen your knowledge in the subdiscipline you prefer, such as machine learning, robotics or cognitive science.

 How humans learn new tasks

 After doing her master's project in the USA, Trudy wanted to continue to work on the edge of knowledge.
 She ended up back in Groningen for a PhD project about the transfer of cognitive skills.
 She builds computer models which show how humans learn new tasks and tests them by comparing them to, for example, test scores or brain activity.
 Using her models we can learn more about how your brain uses what you already know to learn something new.